JacobPox/Calculator/README.md

 This calculator is still a work in progress, although it is not yet very pretty, it does function!

-**Update:**

-This web app can now be found at http://jacobpox.pythonanywhere.com/ if you wish to view/use it without having to download the file.
-The pythonanywhere web app should be synced to all updates made on here.
+This web app can be found at http://jacobpox.pythonanywhere.com/ if you wish to view/use it without having to download the file.
+This web app is synced to any updates made here.

 # To use: